bkrukowski/transparent-email/README.md

 * *baseName* - value defined by the user, different than email login;
 * *keyword* - one from a list of keywords defined by the user.

-Therefore we do not know what is the real email, so in this case result will be:
+Therefore we do not know what is the real email, so in this case result will be `baseName-alias@yahoo.com`.

-*baseName*-alias@yahoo.com.